Take 15% off a Leesa Mattress. Use Code: SLEEPFOUNDATION

 Today’s mattress sizes are standardized, with the majority of manufacturers offering twin, twin XL, full, queen, king, and California king options.
 Before deciding on a mattress, it’s a good idea to double-check whether it comes in your preferred size.

-Likewise, many mattresses have more or less the same profile, approximately 10 inches, give or take, depending on the build of the mattress.
+Likewise, many mattresses have a 10- to 12-inch profile, depending on the build of the mattress.
 For example, hybrid mattresses may be slightly taller to allow room for the innerspring support core.
 While the overall height of your setup will depend on your foundation as well, mattress height might be something to consider for those with limited space or those who have trouble getting in and out of bed.

 Another practical detail to consider when buying a mattress is the weight.
 Heavy mattresses will pose more of a challenge to set up, and the added weight can be an inconvenience when rotating the mattress or moving houses.
 Once again, hybrid mattresses tend to weigh more because of the innerspring core.